sheylle1/Metagenomics_Pathogen_Discovery/README.md

    2.1 Custom-pipeline: Contains scripts used for the analysis pipeline.

-   2.2 Data preperation: Contains scripts used for data preperation.
+   2.2 Data preparation: Contains scripts used for data preparation.

    2.3 Visualizations: Contains scripts used for data visualization.
 4. **Literature_tables**: Summarizes comprehensive literature reviews of pathogenic microbes referenced in the report.